-NESA Inc. is the leading shipping agency providing shipping logistics throughout the northeast, mid-Atlantic coast, the St. Lawrence Seaway and Great Lakes region, Delaware and Hudson river waterways.
+NESA Inc. is the leading shipping agency providing logistics throughout the northeast, mid-Atlantic coast, the St. Lawrence Seaway and Great Lakes region, as well as, Delaware and Hudson river waterways.

 Logistically, NESA is a “one-stop” logistics agency offering all vessel-related services, exceptional communication, transportation, labor negotiations and husbandry through our corporate headquarters in Niskayuna New York.

 We have satellite offices strategically located from Searsport, ME to Baltimore, MD the Port of New York/New Jersey north on the Hudson River to the Port of Albany, the Delaware River to Fairless Hills and Ogdensburg NY to Erie PA.